kaishxu/kaishxu.github.io/_pages/about.md

 I am a PhD student at The Hong Kong Polytechnic University, advised by Prof. [Wenjie Li](https://www4.comp.polyu.edu.hk/~cswjli/).

 I am interested in Natural Language Processing (NLP), especially clinical NLP and conversational AI.
 Recently, I focus on the following topics:
-- Interpretable medical dialogue systems involving diagnosis, prescriptions, and concultations.
-I am committed to enabling machines to function as trustworthy and reliable clinicians;
+- Interpretable medical dialogue systems involving diagnosis, prescriptions, concultations, etc. I am committed to enabling machines to function as trustworthy and reliable clinicians;
 - Other healthcare applications empowered by Large Language Models (LLMs).
 My focus lies on their interpretability and safety.

 Recent News